- Workers seek thoroughness over speed in Tata Steel-Thyssenkrupp European JV

 The Dividend Distribution Policy of the Company is set out as Annexure [A] and the sameis uploaded on the Company's website (

 CONSOLIDATED FINANCIAL STATEMENTS

-As per Regulation 33 of the Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) Regulations 2015 (hereinafter referred to as "ListingRegulations") and applicable provisions of the Companies Act 2013 read with theRules issued thereunder the Consolidated Financial Statements of the Company for thefinancial year 2016-17 have been prepared in compliance with applicable AccountingStandards and on the basis of audited financial statements of the Company itssubsidiaries and associate companies as approved by the respective Board of Directors.
+As per Regulation 33 of the Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) Regulations 2015 (hereinafter referred to as "ListingRegulations") and applicable provisions of the Companies Act 2013 read with theRules issued thereunder the Consolidated Financial Statements of the Company for thefinancial year 2017-18 have been prepared in compliance with applicable AccountingStandards and on the basis of audited financial statements of the Company itssubsidiaries and associate companies as approved by the respective Board of Directors.

 The Consolidated Financial Statements together with the Auditors' Report form part ofthis Annual Report.

 In accordance with Section 136 of the Companies Act 2013 the financial statements ofthe subsidiary and associate companies are available for inspection by the members at theRegistered Office of the Company during business hours on all days except SaturdaysSundays and public holidays upto the date of the Annual General Meeting ('AGM').
-Anymember desirous of obtaining a copy of the said financialstatements may write to theCompany Secretary at the Registered Office of the Company.
+Anymember desirous of obtaining a copy of the said financial statements may write to theCompany Secretary at the Registered Office of the Company.
 The financial statementsincluding the consolidated financial statements and all other documents required to beattached to this report have been uploaded on the website of the Company (

 DIRECTORS AND KEY MANAGERIAL PERSONNEL